Sautéed Leeks with Sweet Green Peas, Sumac, and Honey is a subtly sweet and slightly tangy spring side dish.

 It’s like waiting on cranberries in fall or peaches in summer: frustrating, but so worth the wait.
 Part of what makes these things so special is that they’re only available for a short season each year.

 Until I find fiddleheads at the store, I’ll continue enjoying other spring treats like leeks.
 Sweet green peas are another spring delicacy, and if you can find them fresh and have the time to shell them, by all means, go with fresh.
 I used frozen here, which is a good substitute.
-And here's a tip when buying frozen: I like to buy the small frozen green peas, which are usually more sweet and tender than their larger counterparts.
-(Please just don’t use canned though – ugh!)

-- Heat the ghee in a medium-sized skillet over medium heat; add the leek and sauté until starting to soften, about 3 minutes.
+- Heat the ghee in a medium-sized skillet over medium heat.
+Add the leek and sauté until starting to soften, about 3 minutes.

 - Stir in the peas and cook until warm, about 2 minutes.